NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 You can filter out some of the noise in software by combining the readings from the accelerometer and the gyroscope.
 The AHRS library gives you Euler angles (i.e., degrees) for your quadcopter's orientation.
 These do not drift over time, but they are quite noisy when your motors are running.

 The gyroscope gives you angular acceleration (i.e., the derivative of the Euler angles).
 The gyroscopes are less noisy than than the accelerometers.
-You could recover the Euler angles by integrating the gyroscope outputs, but the resulting measurement will drift over time.
+You could recover the Euler angles by integrating the gyroscope outputs, but the resulting measurement will drift over time due to accumulated error.

 Our goal is to combine these two to use the accelerometer to avoid drift while using the gyroscope to avoid noise.
 The easiest way to do this is with a [complementary filter](http://www.pieter-jan.com/node/11).
 The math is simple and it's pretty intuitive.